BeratE/smol/README.md

 # Simple Matrix Operation Library

-SMOL, as the name suggests, is a small C library for relatively simple matrix operations on rather small matrix objects.
+SMOL, as the name suggests, is a small C library for relatively simple matrix operations on small matrix structures.
 Most notes in this document are not relevant for the user, but merely serve as a mental note and guidance for myself.
 The use and development of this library is mainly for educational purposes.
 There are several, more sophisticated libraries for intensive linear algebra computations, like BLAS and LAPACK.